 For assistance, including information on upcoming meetings and joining the email list, please contact:

 In 2019, MTC studied the goods movement system to improve delivery of consumer products, food and parcels across the Northern California megaregion.

 Metropolitan Transportation Commission

-- Bonnie Gore, Working Group Vice Chair, Supervisor, Placer County
+- Bonnie Gore, Working Group Chair, Supervisor, Placer County

 - Mike Kozlowski, Councilmember, City of Folsom